Value at risk

-Value at risk (VaR) is a measure of the risk of loss for investments.
+Value at risk (VaR) is a measure of the risk of loss of investment/capital.
 It estimates how much a set of investments might lose (with a given probability), given normal market conditions, in a set time period such as a day.
 VaR is typically used by firms and regulators in the financial industry to gauge the amount of assets needed to cover possible losses.

 For a given portfolio, time horizon, and probability p, the p VaR can be defined informally as the maximum possible loss during that time after excluding all worse outcomes whose combined probability is at most p.
 This assumes mark-to-market pricing, and no trading in the portfolio.

-For example, if a portfolio of stocks has a one-day 95% VaR of $1 million, that means that there is a 0.05 probability that the portfolio will fall in value by more than $1 million over a one-day period if there is no trading.
+For example, if a portfolio of stocks has a one-day 5% VaR of $1 million, that means that there is a 0.05 probability that the portfolio will fall in value by $1 million or more over a one-day period if there is no trading.
 Informally, a loss of $1 million or more on this portfolio is expected on 1 day out of 20 days (because of 5% probability).

 More formally, p VaR is defined such that the probability of a loss greater than VaR is (at most) (1-p) while the probability of a loss less than VaR is (at least) p.
 A loss which exceeds the VaR threshold is termed a "VaR breach".

-It is important to note that, for a fixed p, the p VaR does not assess the magnitude of loss when a VaR breach occurs and therefore is considered by some to be a questionable metric for risk management.
+For a fixed p, the p VaR does not assess the magnitude of loss when a VaR breach occurs and therefore is considered by some to be a questionable metric for risk management.
 For instance, assume someone makes a bet that flipping a coin seven times will not give seven heads.
 The terms are that they win $100 if this does not happen (with probability 127/128) and lose $12,700 if it does (with probability 1/128).
 That is, the possible loss amounts are $0 or $12,700.
 The 1% VaR is then $0, because the probability of any loss at all is 1/128 which is less than 1%.
-They are, however, exposed to a possible loss of $12,700 which can be expressed as the p VaR for any p ≤ 0.78125% (1/128).
+They are, however, exposed to a possible loss of $12,700 which can be expressed as the p VaR for any p ≤ 0.0078125% (1/128).

 VaR has four main uses in finance: risk management, financial control, financial reporting and computing regulatory capital.
 VaR is sometimes used in non-financial applications as well.
 However, it is a controversial risk management tool.

 Important related ideas are economic capital, backtesting, stress testing, expected shortfall, and tail conditional expectation.